liorosenman/flights_project/readme.md

 # ADDITIONS:
     1. In create a ticket - check if tickets left. // DONE
     2. Create airport_user before the 3 roles.
+    3. Automatic modification of activity of a flight that took off.
+    4. get-delete-put = Add ID as a seperate argument.
+    4. Login method should consider activity/inactivity.

 # Facade Base:
     1. get_all_flights()